sarahf-zh/cb-android/CareBridge/README.md

 ## CareBridge - An android app bridging the gaps in healthcare accessibility

-CareBridge is an Android application developed by Sarah Zhou.
-It is designed to improve access to medical care for underserved populations.
-This includes individuals in areas with limited healthcare facilities, those who cannot afford health insurance, and people with visual impairments who may struggle with traditional map-based searches.
+CareBridge is an Android application developed by Sarah Zhou, who studies at the Castilleja school.
+The app is designed to empower underserved populations with the tools and information to access quality healthcare.
+This includes individuals in areas with limited healthcare facilities, those who cannot afford high medication costs or health insurance, and people with visual impairments who struggle with text query-based map searches.

 <table>